Skip to main content

 • auto - Smart approval based on tool risk

-• always - Always ask for confirmation
+• always - Always ask for approval

 • never - Never ask (auto-approve)